JoshuaFontiveros/resto-app/README.md

 # Restaurant App
-This app is a simple restaurant app made from ReactJS, React-Redux and a little bit of React-Bootstrap.
+This app is a simple restaurant app made using JavaScript.
 The features of this app are the following:
 * It allows you to add new product
 * Edit your current product